abhioncbr/docker-airflow/README.md

 - Backend database: Mysql
 - Scheduler: Celery
 - Task queue: Redis
-- Log location: AWS S3
+- Log location: local file system or AWS S3
-- User authentication: Password based
+- User authentication: Password based & support for multiple users with `superuser` privilege.
 - Docker base image: debian
 - Code enhancement: password based multiple users supporting super-user(can see all dags of all owner) feature.
 Currently, Airflow is working on the password based multi user feature.
 - Other features: support for google cloud platform packages in container.
+- Multiple `entrypoint.sh` for various supports like writing logs to s3 & initializing gcp in airflow container.

 ## Airflow ports
 - airflow portal port: 2222